Tony1040/tarea2/content/movies/PulpFiction.md

 ---
-movieId: LordRings
+movieId: pulpFiction
-Title: Lord of the Rings 1
+Title: Pulp Fiction
-Publish: 2001
+Publish: 1994
 Language: ENGLISH
-Rate: 8.8/10
+Rate: 8.9/10
-actorsId: [eliwood, orbloom, cateblanchett]
+actorsId: [brucewill]
-directorId: pejackson
+directorId: tarantino
 ---

 A meek Hobbit from the Shire and eight companions set out on a journey to destroy the powerful One Ring and save Middle-earth from the Dark Lord Sauron.